 Jeff Reese founded Reese Investment Properties, Inc. in 2005.
 Born and raised in Nevada, he has always loved the rugged mountains and high desert of this incredible state.
 In the last fifteen years, doing business as Nevada Investment Land, Jeff has become a top rated 5 Star eBay Power Seller with over a thousand positive feedbacks.
-He was invited to the eBay National Conference in Washington DC in 2008 representing one of eBay’s top 200 Sellers in the United States.
+He was invited to the eBay National Conference in Washington DC representing one of eBay’s top 200 Sellers in the United States.
 Jeff has helped hundreds of buyers to invest in Nevada!
-Jeff and his wife, Amy, have been married for thirty years and have two grown children, Bailey and Ben.
+Jeff and his wife, Amy, have been married for 33 years and have two grown children, Bailey and Ben and a new grandson!

 Founder and Owner